 ICD-10 Codes for Diverticulitis

 Diagnosis of diverticulosis involves a detailed medical history review, physical examination, blood tests and symptom evaluation to analyze bowel movements and other signs of pain and tenderness.
 Diagnosis tests like CT scan, X-ray, or a colonoscopy may be performed.
-If the gastroenterologist suspects that a person may have diverticulitis, he/she may request additional tests.
+If the gastroenterologist suspects that a person may have diverticulitis, additional tests may be ordered.
 The physician documentation in the medical record determines the coding and sequencing for diverticulosis.
 Accurate ICD-10 coding captures the specific type and severity of diverticulitis, which may influence treatment plans and insurance reimbursements.

-In ICD-10-CM, diverticulitis is coded to K57.
+In ICD-10-CM, diverticulitis is coded under the K57 category.
 The codes include location (small, large or small and large intestine), with or without perforation or abscess, and with or without bleeding.

 - K57 Diverticular disease of intestine